Flag Retirement Ceremony

 Biography of Louis Vasquez

-Pierre Luis Vasquez (3 Oct 1798 – 5 Sep 1868) was a well-educated man who spoke seven languages and resided in St. Louis, Missouri.
-His father, Benito Andres Vasquez, came from Galicia, Spain, with the Spanish Army to establish forts on the Mississippi River.
+Pierre Luis Vasquez (October 3, 1798 – September 5, 1868) was a well-educated man who spoke seven languages and resided in St. Louis, Missouri.
+His father, Benito Andres Vasquez, came with the Spanish Army from Galicia, Spain, to establish forts on the Mississippi River.
 Benito married a French Acadian, became an Indian trader and helped found the city of St. Louis, Missouri.
 His brother Antoine “Baronet” Vasquez was the interpreter for Zebulon Pike when in 1806 he explored the Huerfano County area of Colorado.

 Pierre Luis Vasquez (later called “Louis”) was a partner with Jim Bridger at Fort Bridger in 1846.
 Louis married a widow, Narcissa Burdette Land, about 1846 in a civil ceremony.
 The Vasquez marriage was solemnized by Father DeSmet on the junction of Horse Creek and the Platte River September 25, 1851, at the occasion of the “Great Smoke” also known as The Horse Creek Treaty.
 The location of the Treaty signing is just east of what today is Henry, Nebraska.

 Louis and his partner, Andrew Sublett, after attending summer rendezvous (trapper celebrations) for two years in the Colorado Roch Mountain region, obtained a license to trade with the Indians in 1835.
 In the fall of that year, they began construction of the fort near the South Platte River in modern-day Weld County, Colorado.